deckerego/docmag/README.md

 navigate to `http://localhost:1080`.
 This should take you to the main search interface, which will perform a full text search on your indexed documents.

-## Kubernetes Support

-DocMag can also be installed within a Kubernetes cluster - see kubernetes/README.md for additional details.